-The introduction of a new 2-stage 'proposals' and 'appeals' process, which was scheduled to come into force on 1 April 2022 was delayed until 1 January 2023, to coincide with the transfer of the functions of the local Valuation Appeal Panels to the Scottish Courts and Tribunals Service that day.
+The introduction of a new 2-stage 'proposals' and 'appeals' process, which was scheduled to come into force on 1 April 2022 was delayed until 1 January 2023, to coincide with the transfer date of the functions of the local Valuation Appeal Panels to the Scottish Courts and Tribunals Service.
+Extensive work has been carried out to ready our systems and processes for dealing with these new procedures.